A digital nomad workstation

 4. Look up the emergency phone numbers (police, fire, ambulance) for your chosen destination.

-9) Travel slow
+9) Travel Slow

 Many digital nomads are starting to realise the benefits of slowing down their travel, spending more time in one location before moving on to the next.
 Rather than visiting three different cities in one week, why not spend a week in one before deciding where to go next?
 There are many wonderful benefits to Digital Slowmadism, and we’ve listed a few of them below: